Eschatologue/CM_wiki/docs/class/ranger/beast-master.md

 ### Level 11: Bestial Fury

-When you command your Primal Companion beast to take the Attack action, the beast can use it twice.
+When you command your Primal Companion beast to take the **:rsc-a: Attack**{ .rsc } action, the beast can use it twice.

 In addition, the first time each turn it hits a creature under the effect of your [:spell-lv1: Hunter's Mark] spell, the beast deals extra Force damage equal to the bonus damage of that spell.